4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/templates.md

 <p class="info">Please note that familiarity with YAML Front Matter is required.
 Please see this handy guide that provides a <a href="https://support.typora.io/YAML/">deep dive into YAML Front Matter</a>.</p>

-Every HTML document that fusion.ssg generates requires a template and every template <em>associates</em> with a <a href="{baseURL}/docs/htmldocuments/pages">page</a> using the <em>page</em> <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a> property.
+Every HTML document that fusion.ssg generates requires a template and every template <em>associates</em> with a <a href="{baseURL}/docs/htmldocuments/pages">page</a> using the  <a href="{baseURL}/docs/htmldocuments/frontmatter">front matter</a> <em>"page"</em> property.
 If a template has its own content, its content will be <em>merged</em> into the page that it associates with, replacing that page's <a href="{baseURL}/docs/htmldocuments/tokens#template-tokens">template token</a>.

-<p class="info">When the front matter "page" property is omitted, fusion.ssg will associate the default page, i.e. src/pages/default.html, with the template.
-If the default.html page doesn't exist, fusion.ssg will display an error.</p>
+When the front matter "page" property is omitted, fusion.ssg will associate the default page (i.e., src/pages/default.html) with the template.
+If the default.html page doesn't exist, fusion.ssg will display an error.

 <article>
     <header>
-        <p class="example">A template associated with a page.</p>
+        <p class="example">A template associated with the page found at src/pages/main.html.</p>
     </header>
     <pre><code class="language-YAML">
 ---